 Call for Abstracts | Call for Special Sessions |

 Participants wishing to present a paper aligned with the Congress themes and topics are invited to submit an abstract of 200 to 300 words in English, without illustrations.
-Abstracts must be submitted online via the web-based submission platform: Submissions by other means, including hard copy, email, or fax, will not be accepted.
+Abstracts must be submitted online via the web-based submission platform here.
+Submissions by other means, including hard copy, email, or fax, will not be accepted.
 Detailed submission instructions and a template are available on the website.
 The abstract should clearly summarise the content of the paper and highlight its relevance to the Congress theme.
 All abstracts must be received by 15 September 2025.
 Authors of accepted papers are expected to attend the Congress and present their work in person. | Special Session organisation is highly encouraged to highlight emerging research themes, novel approaches, or significant technical developments.
 These sessions provide a focused platform to introduce fresh perspectives or address timely challenges relevant to the congress scope.
 Both academic and practical contributions are welcome.
-Proposals can be submitted via the Google Form available on the Congress website: |
+Deadline for Special Session proposal must be received by 15 September 2025.
+Proposals can be submitted via the Google Form available here. |